TylerJGilmore/TylerJGilmore/README.md

 Hello everyone.
-My name is Tyler Gilmore and I'm a Computer and Information Sciences student.
+My name is Tyler Gilmore and I'm an Information Technology graduate.

-I have experience with
-- C++
-- C#
-- Java
-- Python
-- SQL
-- PhP
-- html/CSS/Javascript
-- BATCH operations
+The work i post here is mainly hobbyist oriented.

-Currently I'm particularly interested in database development and architecture development.
+I'm currently interested in database and architecture development.
-Sometimes I'll do niche things on the side for a chuckle but my my primary focus usually takes my full concentration.
+Sometimes I'll do niche things on the side for a chuckle.

-Currently im learning
-- Swift
-- Unix
-- Perl (On the side)
-- LUA (On the side)

-Contact information will be updated here in the future if I deem it necessary.
+Contact information will be updated here in the future.